mattheworiordan/ably-cli/README.md

   --token=<value>         Authenticate using an Ably Token or JWT Token instead of an API key

 DESCRIPTION
-  List all apps
+  List all apps in the current account

 EXAMPLES
   $ ably apps list

-  $ ably apps list --access-token "YOUR_ACCESS_TOKEN"

   $ ably apps list --format json
 ```